iWinston/typeorm-plus/docs/select-query-builder.md

 }
 ```

-Now let's say you want to load user "Timber" with all his photos.
+Now let's say you want to load user "Timber" with all his photos:
-To do it you need to use following syntax:

 ```typescript
 const user = await createQueryBuilder("user")